-Small business owners need to change their practices to focus more on profit, according to Patricia Sigmon, founder, and president of David Advisory Group, a firm that specializes in helping CEO's and small and mid-sized businesses re-engineer their business practices.
+Small business owners need to change their practices to focus more on profit, according to Patricia Sigmon, founder and president of David Advisory Group, a firm that specializes in helping CEOs and small- to mid-sized businesses re-engineer their business practices.

-Today, Sigmon is sharing a few of her key strategies small business owners can take to cut costs, increase profits and improve their bottom lines.
+Sigmon shares six key strategies small business owners can use to cut costs, increase profits, and improve their bottom lines.

 You need to generate more sales while reducing expenses.
-To increase your sales, try cross-selling—offering new services or goods that complement your current offerings (such as a chiropractor selling vitamins).
-Switch to a relationship-based sales model that gets customers coming back to you—offering monthly or yearly service plans, or a bundle of visits at a discounted price (like a series of 10 gym visits).
+To increase your sales, try cross-selling—offering new services or goods that complement your current offerings.
+For example, a chiropractor might also sell vitamins.
 Another operational change that can increase profits is incentivizing new customers to try your product with specials deals, discounts, or short-term giveaways.

 On the flip side, to trim expenses, try auditing your administrative functions.
 Are there routine tasks you could afford to outsource or eliminate to save money?
 Would it be more cost-effective to hire part-time help instead of a full-time employee to do some of these tasks?